mrkkrp/wave/README.md

 ## Why

-I needed a package to work with WAVE files to finish my [`flac`](https://github.com/mrkkrp/flac) package and for analyzing input data in WAVE format in general.
+I needed a way to work with WAVE files to finish my [`flac`](https://github.com/mrkkrp/flac) package and for analyzing input data in WAVE format in general.
 The existing solutions ([`WAVE`](https://hackage.haskell.org/package/WAVE),